Tool Studio¶

 File Toolkit |

-getCurrentTime, evalExpression, readTextFile, listDir, grepFile, findFiles, sliceFile, sortFile, cutFileFields |
+getCurrentTime, evalExpression, listAllowedDirectories, readTextFile, listDir, grepFile, findFiles, sliceFile, sortFile, cutFileFields |

 Everything |

-All 86 default tools | Heavy MCP catalog |
+All 88 default tools | Heavy MCP catalog |

-Some default tools depend on environment-backed secrets — OPENAI_API_KEY, GOOGLE_API_KEY + GOOGLE_PSE_ID, SLACK_WEBHOOK_URL, the data.go.kr keychain, and the Korean provider keys — and stay inert until those are set.
+Some default tools depend on environment-backed secrets - OPENAI_API_KEY, GOOGLE_API_KEY + GOOGLE_PSE_ID, SLACK_WEBHOOK_URL, the data.go.kr keychain, and the Korean provider keys - and stay inert until those are set.
 The consolidated list lives in Default Tools → Environment variables; per-page details are on each reference page.
-The File Toolkit preset additionally honours TOOL_STUDIO_FS_BASE (defaulting to ${user.home}) for safety.fs.
+The File Toolkit preset additionally honours TOOL_STUDIO_FS_BASE (defaulting to ${user.home}/spring-ai-playground/workspace) for safety.fs.
 The desktop launcher's environment-variable workflow exists exactly to make this configuration ergonomic.

 Where preset choices live¶